Delivery robot: Hospital delivery

 Delivery robots can perform several tasks in hospital settings to reduce operational costs.
 The first set of tasks are for food, medical specimens, and medicine deliveries.
 With multiple sensors, the delivery robots can navigate the interior layout of the hospitals.
 They also have an electronic signal that can request an elevator ride to be able to work in multi-story buildings.
 With security concerns, some delivery robots are equipped with code and a biometric fingerprint scan to prevent unauthorized access to the contents inside the robots.
 As of 2019 there were more than 150 hospitals in the United States and elsewhere that deployed the delivery robots.
 The second set of tasks is to deliver soiled linen carts and medical waste.
-These requires heavy duty delivery robots as the weights to carry could be in several hundred pounds (several hundred kilograms).
+These require heavy duty delivery robots as the weights to carry could be in several hundred pounds (several hundred kilograms).

 In Israel, Sheba Medical Center uses delivery robots to shuttle chemotherapy drugs prepared by the pharmacy department directly to the nurses to cut down the waiting time.